 The 250F was from a strong stable.
-Maserati was a red-blooded racing équipe, if ever there was one!
-Founded in 1926, it took the team just eight years to become the world's biggest builder of single-seater race-cars.
-For the first twenty years of its existence, the Maserati marque was devoted solely to racing.
-By the time it got around to production cars, then, it had learned a thing or two!
-Certainly, when the 250F hit the track - in 1954 - masses of technical know-how had been already accrued.
+Maserati was a red-blooded équipe, if ever there was one.
+Founded in '26, it took the team just eight years to become the world's biggest builder of single-seater race cars.
+For the first twenty years, Maserati was devoted solely to racing.
+So, by the time it got round to building production cars, it had learned a thing or two!

-The car was fully prepared for the rigours ahead!
-Its straight-six engine was equipped with three twin-choke Weber carburettors.
-As with most other GP cars of the era, the motor was front-mounted, and powered the rear wheels.
-To the tune of 185mph!
-Capacity was 2,490cc.
-The chassis comprised a tubular frame, independent wishbone/coil spring front suspension, and a de Dion rear axle.
-And then came a new 250F!
-Unleashed in '57, it featured a five-speed gearbox, and fuel injection.
+The 250F hit the grid in '54.
+It was fully prepared for the challenges ahead.
+Its straight-six motor came with three twin-choke Weber carburettors.
+Like most other GP cars of the era, its engine was front-mounted - and powered the rear wheels.
+Top speed was 185mph.
+Engine capacity was 2,490cc.
+The chassis comprised a tubular steel frame, independent wishbone/coil spring front suspension, and a de Dion rear axle.
+In '57, Maserati unleashed an updated 250F.
+It was fitted with a 5-speed gearbox and fuel injection.
 Power had been upped to 270bhp.
-The bodywork had been revised.
-It was now stiletto-sharp at the front ... well, getting on that way!
-Brakes, too, had been uprated.
-The 250F was now at the peak of its development.
-Which was a very good thing - given the talent of the man who would be driving it!
+Bodywork had been revised.
+The new frontal area was stiletto-sharp.
+Braking, too, had been improved.
+The 250F was now at the peak of its development cycle.

 Juan Manuel Fangio was Argentinian.
 He was also a driving ace.
 When he climbed into the 250F's cockpit he was already a motor racing legend.
 The beefed-up version of the car would bring him his fifth World Championship.
-On the way to that, the Argentinian's win in the German GP - at the Nürburgring - has gone down in legend.
+En route to that, his win in the German GP - at the Nürburgring - has gone down in folklore.
 Peter Collins - in a Ferrari - was the hapless victim of a genius at work.
-Collins' Ferrari was way out in front.
-But that was before Fangio decided to turn up the wick!
-Four-wheel drifting his 'Maser' with robotic precision, it was but a question of time before he caught up with Collins.
-As he went by him, it was as if man and machine melded.
-Probably, it was the finest performance either of them gave - Fangio, or the 250F, that is.
-Motor racing as science - and sporting endeavour of the highest order.
-Fortunate, indeed, were those in attendance - that August day, in Germany.
+The Ferrari had been way out in front.
+But that was before Fangio decided to turn up the wick.
+Four-wheel drifting his 'Maser' - with robotic precision - he caught up with Collins.
+As he duly went by him, it was as if man and machine melded.
+It was the greatest performance either of them ever gave.
+Motor racing as science.
+Sporting endeavour of the highest order.
+Fortunate, indeed, were those in attendance that August day, in Germany.
 The Maserati 250F - piloted by possibly the best driver of all time - had scaled rarefied racing heights!